bahmutov/unit-testing-angularjs-tutorial/README.md

 * `step-2` - example `beforeEach` callback
 * `step-3` - added code coverage
 * `step-4` - first Angular code, with unit tests
+* `step-5` - simple Angular application with a controller

 To run the code at each checkpoint, like step-0